lassade/bevy_prefab/README.md

 ## TODO

-- missing a entity won't result a result, but instead a entity with a `PrefabMissingEntityTag` component is spawned to take their place
+- missing a entity won't error, but instead a entity with a `PrefabMissingEntityTag` component is spawned to take their place
 - use cases and tests
 - query about prefab loading status